tttor/ctrl-foundation/method/policy-based/2016_newtonps_furmston.md

 * the Gauss-Newton Methods
   * drops the Hessian terms which are difficult to estimate, but are expected to be negligible in the vicinity of local optima
+* the second Gauss-Newton method has important performance guarantees including:
+  * a guaranteed ascent direction;
+  * **linear** convergence to a local optimum under a step size which does not depend upon unknown quantities;
+  * invariance to affine transformations of the parameter space; and
+  * efficient estimation procedures for the preconditioning matrix.
+  * (closely related to both the EM and natural gradient algorithms)
+  * $\mathcal{H}_2$ incorporates information about the reward structure of the objective function that is not present in the Fisher information matrix.
+* consider a diagonal form of the approximation for both forms of Gauss- Newton methods.

 ## setup
 * task: